adambard/learnxinyminutes-docs/ansible.html.markdown

 A concept called `role` was introduced for parts of the code (playbooks) that should be reusable.

 **Role** is a structured way to manage your set of tasks, variables, handlers, default settings, and way more (meta, files, templates).
-Role allows to reuse the same parts of code in multiple playbooks (you can parametrize the role 'further' during it's execution).
+Roles allow reusing the same parts of code in multiple playbooks (you can parametrize the role 'further' during its execution).
 It is a great way to introduce `object oriented` management for your applications.

 Role can be included in your playbook (executed via your playbook).